 submit a detailed report, along with reproducible steps

-One of the design goals of decK is deliver a good developer experience to you.
+One of the design goals of decK is to deliver a good developer experience.

 --help flag gives you the necessary help in the terminal itself and should

 - If you still need help, open a Github issue to ask your